karlwilcox/website-build/pages/new-pemberley/index.md

 ---
+layout              : page
-layout              : new-pemberley
+sidebar             : new-pemberley
 title               : "New Pemberley Overview" subheadline         : ""
 teaser              : ""
-header:
-   image_fullwidth  : headers/massing.png
-permalink           : "new-pemberley/"
+permalink           : "/new-pemberley/"
 ---
-{% include alert info="This section under construction, please check back soon (Sep 2024)" %}
+{% include alert info="This section under construction, please check back soon (Sep 2025)" %}

 Here's a thought - if we were to design a grand country house like Mr. Darcy's "Pemberley" using modern ideas and materials what would it look like?
 And how would it "work" as a real, viable building and